 4. Ask a friend with some tech skills to create a website for you (free)

-5. Work with the website designers in your property management software to create a custom website.
+5. Work with the website designers in your property management software to create a custom website (probably not free).

 If you use a website that has been created by your property management software, the instant booking option is likely to be built in automatically.

-A website created by outside of your property management software, you are likely to need to use a direct booking widget or link
+A website created by outside of your Marketing Software or Property Management Software, you are likely to need to use a direct booking widget or calendar link

 A widget is a bit of code, added to your website that allows potential guests to make a booking.

-Without a direct booking option, there is a high likelihood of potential guests leaving your site without ever contacting you.
+Without a direct booking option, there is a higher likelihood of potential guests leaving your site without ever contacting you.
 They will then search for a website from your competitors.

 This is because guests are now more and more impatient.

-Due to the growth of channels like Airbnb and Booking.com, guests now expect immediate bookings and confirmations.
+Due to the growth of marketing channels (also known as OTAs or platforms) like Airbnb and Booking.com, guests now expect immediate bookings and confirmations.

 They certainly don't want to wait for a day or so just to be told that the property isn't available.